 Even with limited adoption, the project will yield a fully documented, reproducible implementation of the NeurIPS pipeline and open artifacts for future work.
 The short timeline, multiple freelancers as well as existing code base reduce overall risk.

 0 USD.
-No prior funding.
+No prior funding for this specific project.

 February 2026: Set up the project infrastructure and hire freelancers.
 Reorganise the existing TimeAlign codebase to prepare for new components.